 Aside from the international standard, there are also specific technical notes that the inspection body has to comply with, which depends on the area of inspection.

-Accreditation for inspection bodies is only granted for a specific scope of inspection activities; only the accredited inspection activities can bear the accreditation mark, thus adding confidence for users.
+Accreditation for inspection bodies is granted for a specific scope of inspection activities; only the accredited inspection activities can bear the accreditation mark, thus increasing confidence in users.

-As more specifiers and users are stipulating the use of accredited services, an SAC accredited inspection body will help you to garner acceptance of your products and services.
+Gain new business: As more specifiers and users are stipulating the use of accredited services, a SAC-accredited inspection body will help you to garner acceptance of your products and services.
 This results in better competitiveness and market access.

-Properly inspected products and services are more cost-effective, thus leading to reduced downtime and avoiding any unnecessary cost for re-work or re-inspection.
+Reduce cost: Properly inspected products and services are more cost-effective, thus reducing downtime and avoiding any unnecessary cost for rework or re-inspection.

 Aside from attaining a systematic and well-designed quality system, accredited organisations also stand to gain from the Mutual Recognition Arrangements (MRAs) that SAC has signed.
 This allows them access to international markets.